ts-cli

 ts-cli init protocol .

-The template configuration field is required.
+The kind configuration field is required.

-protocol, task-script, or ids
+protocol, task-script, ids, or data-app

 consisting of the following fields: